Kathrine Switzer: 1967 Boston Marathon

-Boston Athletic Association director Will Cloney—who had rejected Bobbi Gibb's entry into the 1966 Boston Marathon—was asked his opinion of Switzer competing in the race.
-Although the race rule book made no mention of gender and Switzer had a valid race registration, Cloney said: "Women can't run in the Marathon because the rules forbid it.
+Boston Athletic Association director Will Cloney—who had rejected Bobbi Gibb's entry into the 1966 Boston Marathon giving as his reason his claim that women could not run that far—was asked his opinion of Switzer competing in the race.
+Although Gibb had completed the marathon the previous year with a good time, the race rule book made no mention of gender, and Switzer had a valid race registration, Cloney said: "Women can't run in the Marathon because the rules forbid it.
 Unless we have rules, society will be in chaos.
 I don't make the rules, but I try to carry them out.
 We have no space in the Marathon for any unauthorized person, even a man.
 If that girl were my daughter, I would spank her."

-Because Switzer had successfully slipped through the entry restrictions, the AAU formally barred women from all competitions with male runners, with violators losing the right to compete in any race.
+After Switzer's completion of the Boston Marathon as a registered entrant, the AAU changed its rules: it barred women from all competitions with male runners, with violators losing the right to compete in any race.
 Switzer, with other female runners, tried to convince the Boston Athletic Association to allow women to participate in the marathon.
 Finally, in 1972, the Boston Marathon established an official women's race.

 According to Switzer, she understood the gravity of her participation and accomplishment:

-Later, Switzer would soften her views on Semple.
-The two became friends, and Switzer wrote:
+Switzer later softened her views on Semple; they became friends, and Switzer wrote: